barkat-a/corpo-nero/content/essays/why I write.md

 >*I think there are actually really considerable benefits on both sides because for the reader, it's not just that it's maybe more efficient to communicate stuff through text, though in many cases it is.
 But also there's this intertemporal benefit where future readers can try to understand the through line and the thought process that led us to this point.
 And I think that's very considerable.
 But it's also true that I think that, I write things and lots of people write things in order to organize one's own thoughts.
 And if that ability was taken away from me, I think I'd be meaningfully less effective so how exactly those balance out is hard to say.*
 >
 >*Maybe...
 They're not actually separable.
 That's my answer.
 Literate cultures are just a different thing.
 I don't mean literate in some faux intellectual way.
 I just mean, maybe 'textual cultures' is a better term here where Bruno Latour spoke about how he thinks part of how the printing revolution like Gutenberg's caused the scientific revolution was by making knowledge more rigid.
 Where before, if some observation didn't match some claim, you can always shrug and be like, "Well, the person who transcribed that thing just made a mistake or whatever."
 And so by making things more rigid, it's easier to break them.
 And then you can notice discrepancies between, the theory or the claim or whatever.
 Patrick Collison (01:30:03): Then you can notice discrepancies between I guess the theory or the claim or whatever and the actual reality.
 And I think there's some version of that organizationally where, I mean, I'm not drawing that precise parallel, but there are analogous dynamics where the nature of oral cultures and contextual cultures are just quite different.
 And the kinds of collaboration that are possible and the kinds of consistency that can be achieved, it is just fundamentally different.
 And is front or rear wheel of the bicycle more valuable?
 I guess theoretically you can have a unicycle, but as a practical matter, you do just need both.*
+>

--- Patrick Collison, on the Dwarkesh Patel Podcast, at 1:28:16
+>-- Patrick Collison, on the Dwarkesh Patel Podcast, at 1:28:16
 # working in public vs. working in stealth

 Writing is a powerful tool for clarifying your thoughts, but if you want to accelerate your ideas even further, you ought to embrace the power of working in public.
 The internet has opened up spaces for niche communities to thrive, allowing writers to connect with like-minded individuals who can help sharpen their thinking and uncover new insights.

 When you write in a vacuum, you risk getting caught in self-reinforcing loops and biases.
 By publishing your writing online, even if it's just a draft, you open yourself up to feedback and criticism that can help you identify blind spots and refine your arguments.
 This process of learning in public can be uncomfortable at times, but it's the fastest way to get to the right answer.

-> [!tip]
-> Cunningham's Law
->
+> [!Cunningham's Law]
 > *The best way to get the right answer on the Internet is not to ask a question; it's to post the wrong answer.*

 Many writers hesitate to publish their work online for fear that no one will read it.
 While it's true that the internet is a vast space and it can be challenging to find an audience, the benefits of cultivating even a small readership are immense.
 As Henrik Karlsson notes in his post *[A blog post is a very long and complex search query to find fascinating people and make them route interesting stuff to your inbox](https://www.henrikkarlsson.xyz/p/search-query)*, "The more precise and niche the words I input, the better the internet would match me with people I could forge meaningful relationships with."
 Finding just a handful of engaged readers who share your niche interests can provide invaluable feedback and help refine your ideas in ways that would be difficult to achieve through other means.